 - Other conditions.

-Vanadium is LIKELY SAFE in children when taken in amounts found in foods.
-Don't give children supplements.
+Children: Vanadium is LIKELY SAFE in children when taken in amounts found in foods.
+But don't give children vanadium supplements.
 Not enough is known about the safety of these larger doses in children.

 Diabetes: The vanadyl sulfate form of vanadium might lower blood sugar in people with type 2 diabetes.
 Monitor your blood sugar carefully.